-California provides broad protection to employees who are disabled.
-Sometimes an individual's disability necessitates a temporary leave of absence.
+California provides broad protection to employees with a physical or mental disability.
+Sometimes an individual’s disability necessitates a temporary leave of absence.
 If the employee and employer meet certain criteria, the employer is not permitted to fire the employee while he or she is on a disability leave.
+In sum, an employee must be provided with a leave of absence or other reasonable accommodations unless there would be an undue hardship to the employer.

 Disabled employees are protected under California’s Fair Employment and Housing Act (“FEHA”).
 In order to qualify for protection the employee’s disability must be recognized under FEHA.
 FEHA provides a very broad definition of disability.
 Generally speaking, a disability must limit a major life activity.
 California’s definition of disability encompasses that of the federal American’s with Disabilities Act, but it also goes further by including less severe, temporary, and even correctable disabilities.